 In Tasker, the JNIOR can interact with the MQTT application to publish data to a specific topic.
 This post explains how with an example.

-Once you have both the Tasker and MQTT application, we’ll start with opening the MQTT application web page, which you can access by opening a web browser and going to the URL
+To start, you’ll want to make sure that you have both the Tasker and MQTT application.
+Once you do, we’ll start with opening the MQTT application web page which you can access by opening a web browser and going to the URL

 http://JNIOR_IP/mqtt.
 The MQTT page is where we configure the MQTT broker, which manages all topics and handles the subscriptions.
 To use MQTT you need to find a broker to interact with.
 The one we are using in this example is broker.hivemq.com which is free.
 We don’t recommend this broker for anything serious or commercial, as it is not secured or dedicated.